Aragatsotn Province: Tourism

 Aragatsotn is a major centre for ecotourism and the lovers of extreme tourism.
-Aragats is the highest mountain of modern-day Armenia.
+Aragats is the highest mountain in modern-day Armenia.
 It is a single extinct volcano consisting of 4 peaks: the northern (4090 m.), western (4080 m.), eastern (3916 m.), and southern (3879 m.) peaks.
 Thus, it frequently attracts hikers and adventure travelers, with its mountain lake of Kari situated at a height of 3250 meters.

 The well-preserved ancient monasteries and medieval fortresses are also among the main attractions of the province.

 Luxury hotels are found in Byurakan, Aghtsk and Ashtarak.
 Byurakan is also home to the Byurakan Observatory.

 The Mount Aragats and Lake Kari are among the touristic destinations of the province.
 The government protects the area as a wildlife sanctuary named Aragats Alpine Sanctuary.

-The Abaran Battle Memorial and the Armenian Alphabet Park near Aparan are also among the most visited locations of Aragatsotn.
+The Abaran Battle Memorial and the Armenian Alphabet Park near Aparan are also among the most visited locations in Aragatsotn.